 Instruction is offered at the elementary and intermediate levels of French and Spanish, with attention to the culture and literature of the respective peoples represented.
 Students presenting high school credit toward advanced status in a modern language are required to complete satisfactorily a placement test before such status will be granted.

 Requirements for a major in English:

 For general requirements for the Bachelor of Arts see page 32.

 Requirements in this department:

-3 credits in Advanced Composition 6 credits in sophomore level literature 18 credits in literature above sophomore level (in addition to general req.) including 332, 334, 431, 495 2 credits in Oral Interpretation
+3 credits in Advanced Composition

+6 credits in sophomore level literature (in addition to general req.)